Buying a car

 There are various levels of car insurance cover you can choose from, depending on your individual circumstances.
 It goes beyond just choosing between comprehensive and third party insurance, too.

-You can consider extras like roadside assistance, windscreen protection, hire car cover, and more.
+You can consider optional covers that you pay extra for like roadside assistance, excess-free windscreen protection, hire car cover, and more.
 Whether it’s for peace of mind or from the understanding that preparing for risk can be more cost-efficient than not and facing consequences down the track, it’s worth weighing up your options and deciding what cover is going to work best for you.

 Ways to save money on your car insurance